Starting as a dental hygienist

 Self-employed dental hygienist

 Dental practices often hire self-employed dental hygienists to work in their practice.
-Their patients can then come to you for additional or preventive treatment.
-Alternatively, they might hire you to cope with peaks in demand, when someone falls ill, or goes on holiday.
-Even self-employed professionals (zzp’ers) can find themselves working in the same practice for an extended period of time.
-These jobs can eventually lead to a more permanent form of collaboration.
-You might even join an existing professional partnership (maatschap).
+They might hire you to cope with peaks in demand, for example, or when someone falls ill, or goes on holiday.

 Joining a practice

-Another option is to buy into an existing dental hygienist or dental practice, making you a co-owner (partner) in a professional partnership (maatschap) or shareholder in a private limited company (bv).
+Another option is to buy into an existing dental hygienist or dental practice, making you a co-owner (partner) in a maatschap (professional partnership) or shareholder in a bv (private limited company).
 The practice belongs to all partners or shareholders, but you treat your patients under your own name.

 Established practices will have already built up a reputation and is generating turnover.
 When buying into an established practice you will need to pay for things like goodwill.
 Goodwill is what you pay for the company’s reputation and future profits.
 Calculate if you can recoup the buy-in within a reasonable period of time.